 You’ve gotten your transcript results back, so now it’s time to start working toward your graduation goal.
 James Madison’s classes are flexible, allowing you to get started when you’re ready and study on the schedule that works best for you.
 If you have a particular graduation goal in mind, start planning out how many lessons and exams you should work on each week to reach it.

-Online homeschool is a great option for students who want to move at a pace that suits their needs versus the traditional schedule of a regular high school.
+Online education is a great option for students who want to move at a pace that suits their needs versus the traditional schedule of a regular high school.
 JMHS's accredited high school programs are designed to help you earn your high school diploma, on your own terms.
 James Madison High School is nationally accredited by Cognia and the Distance Education Accrediting Commission.